 "Scary Godmother: Halloween Spooktacular" is a computer-animated direct-to-video film based on the children's books by Jill Thompson.
 While it has aged computer animation and simplicity, its innocent charm, innovative visuals, and memorable characters make up for it.

-"Scooby-Doo and the Reluctant Werewolf" is the final Scooby-Doo television film in the Hanna-Barbera Superstar 10 series.
-With the movie given a more comedic direction and artistic shift, it ends both on a vibrant, humorous yet slow and bland note.
+"Scooby-Doo and the Reluctant Werewolf" is the final Scooby-Doo TV film in the Hanna-Barbera Superstar 10 series.
+Here's my review.

 "Dexter's Laboratory: Ego Trip" is the first television movie produced by Cartoon Network and originally intended as the series finale to Dexter's Laboratory.
 While the story sounds standard and formulaic, the movie gradually evolves with creative animation, fun action and memorable characters.